mrdekk/swuild/README.md

 }
 ```

-"makeFlow" is the function name you could provide as parameter to swuild, and in one module you can have many of them (see TutorialBuilders for example).
-Swuild will use name of function provided in @_cdecl annotation.
+"makeFlow" is the function name you can provide as a parameter to swuild, and in one module you can have many of them (see TutorialBuilders for example).
+Swuild will use the name of the function provided in the @_cdecl annotation.

 ## Function Builder Support